R35007/fake-response-server/README.md

 ### `fake-response-server.settings.paths.generateMockCallbackPath`

-Provide the .js file path to `fake-response-server.settings.paths.generateMockCallbackPath` in the `settings.json` that default exports the callack method in the module.
+Provide the .js file path to `fake-response-server.settings.paths.generateMockCallbackPath` in the `settings.json` that default exports the callback method in the module.
-This callback method is triggred for each entry in the HAR data.
+This callback method is triggered for each entry in the HAR data.
 This helps to manipulate the data while generating the mock.

 - For Example: create a `callback.js`